keenanpayne/keenanpayne.com/posts/acting-from-fear.md

 {% include atoms/figure.html, src: "/images/posts/mirror/face-mirror.jpg", alt: "Actor with a lacquer mirror", caption: "", source_title: 'The New York Public Library', source_link: "https://digitalcollections.nypl.org/items/152dc690-069f-0135-8a59-7b4dfdd030de" %}

 With deeper roots, the road of self-reflection takes me to more significant places.
 During [my sabbatical from freelancing](/goodbye-freelancing/), I've begun digging beneath the behavior which has dominated my career, which seems to manifest primarily from financial fear.
-My fear of not having "enough" money has inspired me to move cities, change jobs, take on more projects than I can feasibly manage, and attempt to monetize various [practices](/practices/) in my life. **Money, money, money.**
+My fear of not having enough money has inspired me to move cities, change jobs, take on more projects than I can reasonably manage, and attempt to monetize various [practices](/practices/) in my life. **Money, money, money.**

 What about this essay that I'm writing and publishing?
 Have I articulated my thoughts from fear-based roots?
 Is that act of publishing in-and-of-itself fear-based?
 Perhaps I'm concerned with how people will perceive me based on what I've written, or maybe I fear that nobody will read it at all.
-I've let fear block me from publishing my writing, which led me to begin [publishing drafts](/publishing-drafts/).
+I've let fear block me from publishing my writing in the past, which led me to begin [publishing drafts](/publishing-drafts/).

-{% include type/p_large.html, content: "Clarifying what underlies my behavior helps me create continuity between my authentic self and my actions." %}
+{% include type/p_large.html, content: "Clarifying what underlies my behavior helps create continuity between my authentic self and my actions." %}

 Fear, like confidence or any other emotional state, serves a purpose.
 Behavior predicated on fear isn't always a bad thing.
 Sometimes it can be trivial and other times, hugely beneficial.
 I just want to ensure that I'm making fear work for _me_, not the other way around.